What is Critical CSS?

 By default, CSS files (style sheets) are render-blocking.
 In other words, the browser won't display the page until all the CSS is loaded, because it needs that CSS to know how to display the content.
-That is usually bad for performance, but when you defer CSS, it can cause a FOUC.
+That is usually bad for performance, but when you defer CSS (making it asynchronous), it can cause a FOUC.
 What’s a FOUC???
 It’s the dreaded “flash of unstyled content”.
 When CSS is deferred, your page will render un-styled initially, and then style rules will be applied as the CSS files load.

 While that might be interesting to see (at first), it's not great for your visitors because it causes "layout shifting"--ever heard of CLS/Cumulative Layout Shift?.
 Things will move around as the style rules are applied, and this can lead to visitors clicking the wrong thing, getting frustrated, and possibly leaving your site entirely.